alancampos-ai/alancampos-ai/README.md

 Biography
 <br>
 <br>
 PhD candidate in Computational Sciences at the State University of Rio de Janeiro.
 BSc in Computer Science from the State University of Rio de Janeiro.
-Has experience in Computer Science and Computational Mathematics, working mainly on the following topics: Artificial Intelligence, Machine Learning, Deep Learning, Convolutional and Equivariant Neural Networks, Numerical Analysis, Scientific Computing, Optimization, Pattern Recognition, and Computational Methods on Riemannian Manifolds.
+Has experience in Computer Science and Computational Mathematics, working mainly on the following topics: Scientific Computing, Artificial Intelligence, Optimization, and Equivariant Neural Networks.
 <br>
 <br>